-I loved writing and creating poetry from the time I was 9 years old, it eemed so natural for me.
-Once I started my own blog and started using my own platform and template that I actually wrote the html for it became harder.
+I loved writing and creating poetry from the time I was 9 years old, it seemed so natural for me.
+Once I started my own blog and started using my own platform and template that I actually wrote the HTML for it became harder.
 It wasn’t because of the extra work or learning, that became quite fun and seemed like it a niche for me.
 I had never taken classes or anything.
 My friend Eric N. helped me a bunch.

 What stopped me in my tracks every day was the blank white screen, it was kind of ‘freaky’ at first and I shared with others how it might seem that way to them as well.
 Oh, the emails about that white screen.
 I explored many other ways to write and just copy and paste my content and that was very helpful.

 As far as what to write, what content, ugggh…that went well for many years, up until about 4 years ago.
 I think I just wrote so emotionally because my life was like a roller coaster.
 One day, I just couldn’t do it anymore, everything in me felt so empty, gone, no more of the poetically inspired pieces that I learned to layout on a blank screen.
 I tried many things to bring that deep-seated desire that burned within me for so many years and it just wouldn’t come.

 I spent many days just crying into a blank screen.
 I prayed for years, God please, empty me of myself and help me find the words…it didn’t do any good.
 I had done this to myself, it was a good thing, I needed it but I needed to be able to write too.
 I found writing prompts and I would slowly do one a day and that was my ‘saving grace’ for a while longer.